dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMSANALYZE.md

 ## Well implemented features
 The comparison table shows the following features as well implemented:
-From the user's point of view all mentioned functions are well-developed and do not require the improvements and substitution with any other software.

 * keeping/browsing functions for the private photo album multimedia data;
 * wide functionality to edit the photos;